Click to Discover the Top 10 Mexican Cities for Quality of Life in 2024: Key Insights for Manufacturing Expansion

 How the Largest Medical Device Manufacturers Got Started in Mexico

 Expanding medical device and orthopedic manufacturing operations outside of the US often carries the misconception that it’s about saving a failing business.
-When it comes to expanding production to Mexico, nothing could be further from the truth.

-Major medical device manufacturers utilize three major methods for expanding operations into Mexico: using a Mexico shelter services provider, setting up an independent corporation and/or working with contract manufacturers.
-The long-standing ties between the United States and Mexico have fostered a solid and binational pro-business environment.
+Major medical device manufacturers utilize three major methods for expanding operations into Mexico: using a México shelter services provider, setting up an independent corporation and/or working with contract manufacturers.
+The long-standing ties between the United States and México have fostered a solid and binational pro-business environment.
 Preferential tariffs and North American trade deals have created an efficient infrastructure for moving goods throughout the continent with zero or nominal tariffs, while our respective governments have streamlined regulations allowing businesses to set up operations with minimal obstacles.

 Before we jump into the methods for getting started in Mexico, let’s take a look at the robust medical device industry in Mexico.